The $a$-numbers of non-hyperelliptic curves of genus 3 with cyclic automorphism group of order 6: Introduction

 \section{Introduction}

+Let $K$ be an algebraically closed field of positive characteristic $p$.
 Throughout this paper, by a curve we mean a non-singular projective variety of dimension one.
-For a curve $C$ over a field $K$, we denote by $\mathrm{Aut}(C)$ its automorphism group over $\overline{K}$, where $\overline{K}$ denotes the algebraic closure of $K$.
-A curve $C$ of genus $g$ over a field $K$ of characteristic $p>0$ is said to be {\it superspecial} if $J(C) \cong E^g$ (over $\overline{K}$) for a supersingular elliptic curve $E$, where $J(C)$ denotes the Jacobian variety of $C$.
-When $K$ is perfect, there are two well-known equivalent conditions for $C$ to be superspecial: One is that the Frobenius $\Frob_C^{\ast}$ on the first cohomology group $H^1(C,\mathcal{O}_C)$ acts as zero~\cite[Theorem 4.1]{Nygaard}, where $\Frob_C$ is the absolute Frobenius morphism on $C$, and the other is that the $a$-number $a(C)$ is equal to $g$, where the $a$-number of $C$ is defined by $a(C):= \dim_{\overline K} \Hom(\alpha_p, J(C))$ with the group scheme $\alpha_p$ obtained as the kernel of the Frobenuis on the additive group ${\mathbb G}_a$.
-This equivalence is generalized as follows.
-A matrix $H$ representing $\Frob_C^{\ast}$ with respect to a suitable basis for $H^1(C,\mathcal{O}_C)$ is called the {\it Hasse-Witt matrix} of $C$, and its rank is closely related to the $a$-number of $C$: Indeed, $a(C) = g - \mathrm{rank}(H)$ holds (for example, see \cite[\S\;2.4]{H_RIMS20} for an exposition of this fact).
-The $a$-number is used for the stratification on the space of curves of given genus $g$.
-For this context, determining the $a$-number of a given curve is a very important problem in the study of algebraic curves (over a field of positive characteristic) and their moduli spaces.
+A curve $C$ of genus $g$ over $K$ is said to be {\it superspecial} if $J(C) \cong E^g$ for a supersingular elliptic curve $E$, where $J(C)$ denotes the Jacobian variety of $C$.
+There are two well-known equivalent conditions for $C$ to be superspecial: One is that the Frobenius $\Frob_C^{\ast}$ on the first cohomology group $H^1(C,\mathcal{O}_C)$ acts as zero~\cite[Theorem 4.1]{Nygaard}, where $\Frob_C$ is the absolute Frobenius morphism on $C$, and the other is that the $a$-number $a(C)$ is equal to the genus $g$, where the $a$-number of $C$ is defined by $a(C):= \dim_K \Hom(\alpha_p, J(C))$ with the group scheme $\alpha_p$ obtained as the kernel of the Frobenius on the additive group ${\mathbb G}_a$.
+This equivalence can be generalized as follows: A matrix $H$ representing $\Frob_C^{\ast}$ with respect to a suitable basis for $H^1(C,\mathcal{O}_C)$ is called the {\it Hasse-Witt matrix} of $C$, and one has $a(C) = g - \mathrm{rank}(H)$ (see e.g., \cite[\S\;2.4]{H_RIMS20} for an exposition of this fact).
+Here, the $a$-number is used for the stratification on the space of curves of given genus $g$.
+For this context, determining the $a$-number of a given curve is a very important problem in the study of algebraic curves and their moduli spaces.